 To Kill or Not to Kill?

 Wondering whether or not to kill a lobster before cooking it?
 If you ask us, the answer is always yes, and you want to do it quickly and humanely.
 Place a cutting board into a rimmed baking pan.
 Place the lobster belly-up or belly-down on the cutting board.
 Take a sharp, heavy knife, place it tip-downward in the horizontal groove at the head behind the eyes.
 With one quick motion, cut down and through the head.
 This will sever the "spinal" chord, killing the lobster instantly.
-This video from shows you how it's done.
+This video shows you how to do it.

 Boiled: Lobster Tails

-Make sure the lobster tails are completely thawed before cooking.
+Make sure frozen lobster tails are completely thawed before cooking.